 Homes in communities that are managed well tend to be more attractive to potential buyers, particularly when the exterior of residential homes are well maintained.

-HOAs can help boost overall neighborhood and property values because they uphold a series of standards, regulations and processes that help maintain home exteriors and landscaping.
+HOAs can help boost the overall neighborhood and increase property values because they uphold a series of standards, regulations and processes that help maintain home exteriors and landscaping.
 HOA funding can give homeowners the ability to re-invest in their homes collectively.

 Improving the Exterior of Buildings